QA Madness Blog API Testing: A Cheatsheet for Development Teams

 It won’t be right to say that some QA and software testing activities are more important than others.
 But if there’s something you should never skip, that’s API testing.

 Being an agreement between two or more functionalities, an API can be used to enable communication between both external and internal subsystems.
-And the more functions communicate via APIs, the more significant it is to pay sufficient attention to the mentioned type of tests.
+And the more functions communicate via APIs, the more significant it is to pay sufficient attention to API testing services.

 In this article, we’ll explain what issues API testing helps to reveal, its benefits for different team members, and the types of API testing your product may need.